If you’re my age or younger, you probably haven’t thought about whether you want to be buried or cremated.

 There’s so much you wish you had said to your loved one.

 There are so many nights when you lie awake for hours wishing you had a second chance … and knowing that you never will.

 The loved one is in a quieter, gentler place.
 But you, the bereaved, are stuck in a hurricane of sadness and self-doubt and regret and longing that goes on for months or years or maybe even decades.

-So if you, while you are alive and healthy and strong, make some simple preparations, those preparations will help the people you leave behind, who hate you for being gone, who love you fiercely and maybe feel they didn’t tell you so often enough, who let life’s petty anxieties get in the way of listening when you called them on the phone.
+So if you, while you are alive and healthy and strong, make some simple preparations for death, those preparations will help the people you leave behind, who hate you for being gone, who love you fiercely and maybe feel they didn’t tell you so often enough, who let life’s petty anxieties get in the way of listening when you called them on the phone.